 The Runde Ecke is now home to a museum to preserve knowledge about the activities of the Stasi, and is also home to a branch office of the Federal Commissioner for Stasi Files (BStU) to ensure files are properly archived and available for research, and to ensure files remain accessible for inspection to anyone who inquires.

 “As a successful public uprising, The Peaceful Revolution is notable as an important event in Germany’s history.
 Over time, 9 October 1989 has established itself as a key date in the public eye as “a day of decision” when events of that very day could have turned bloody or remained peaceful.
 Twenty years later on the evening of 9 October 2009, about 150 thousand people gathered to mark the occasion on the Leipziger Ring for the Lights Festival.
 Yearly events on and around 9 October have taken shape as reminders about the steps and sacrifices people undertook for a more open present-day government.”

 Open daily between 10am and 6pm, there is no charge to enter the Stasi museum in the Runde Ecke; most of the exhibition descriptions are in German.
 Photography is not allowed within the museum.

->I made the photos above on 4 December 2014, the 25th anniversary of the peaceful takeover of Runde Ecke.
-Thanks to Leipzig Tourismus und Marketing GmbH (LTM) and InterCityHotel Leipzig for their hospitality.
+I made the photos above on 4 December 2014, the 25th anniversary of the peaceful takeover of Runde Ecke.
+Thanks to Leipzig Tourismus und Marketing GmbH (LTM) and InterCityHotel Leipzig for their support and hospitality.
 Access to public transport was kindly provided by LTM and the MDV Mitteldeutscher Verkehrsverbund regional transport authority.
 This post appears on Fotoeins Fotopress at fotoeins.com at http://wp.me/p1BIdT-6p4.